ska-telescope/ska-sdp-spack/README.md

 ### Common Issues

 1. Build Failures
    - Check system dependencies.
+System dependencies such as `glibc` version and/or CPU architecture may result in unsuccessful compilation.
    - Verify compiler compatibility.
+Some software may not be designed to be compiled with specific compiler, e.g. Intel OneAPI compiler suite.
    - Review build logs in `~/.spack/var/spack/builds/`.
+   - Build with debugging and verbose mode enabled: `spack -d install -v`.

 2. Version Conflicts
    - Use `spack spec -I` to inspect dependency resolution.